SansGuidon/bookmarks/README.md

 * [DeepAI](https://deepai.org/machine-learning-model/colorizer) - Image Colorization API
 * [Tone Analyzer](https://tone-analyzer-demo.ng.bluemix.net/) - This service uses linguistic analysis to detect joy, fear, sadness, anger, analytical, confident and tentative tones found in text.
 * [Karen Hao](https://www.technologyreview.com/2020/10/16/1010566/ai-machine-learning-with-tiny-data) - (2020) A radical new technique lets AI learn with practically no data | “Less than one”-shot learning can teach a model to identify more objects than the number of examples it is trained on.
+* [YourThings Scorecard](https://yourthings.info/scorecards/) - Evaluating and scoring smart-home devices to improve security!
+Learn how (in)secure your IoT devices are

 # Shell scripting
 See also [CLI Tools](#cli-tools)